England | Scotland | Wales | Northern Ireland | Ireland

 I love to travel to different parts of the world, seeing different cultures, experiencing different foods and meeting new people.'

 I trained as a Registered General Nurse at Barnet-Chase Farm & Royal free NHS trusts.

 I have over 27 years of Clinical experience both in General Practice and Hospitals .

 I joined PHGH Temple Fortune team as a part time Practice Nurse last year.

 I am passionate about providing excellent care to my patients .

 Scanning and Online Access Administrator

-Available 8am - 1pm Monday to Friday
+Available 8am - 1pm Monday-Wednesday & Friday.

 I qualified as a pharmacist from Portsmouth University in 1990 and have had a variety of experience in the community pharmacy sector over my career.
 I have managed or supported pharmacy businesses in the countryside, central London, local high streets and in the USA.
 I was superintendent pharmacist for Selfridges Department store, Oxford Street for 2 years.

 I have experience in conventional and herbal medicines and have a specific interest in asthma and anticoagulation.